MuensterImagingNetwork/OMERO_N2V/README.md

 # OMERO

-Collection of scripts related to the OMERO Image database.
+Collection of functions related to the OMERO Image database.